Phoenix Tower (Houston)

 Phoenix Tower is a 434 ft (132m) tall skyscraper in Houston, Texas.
 It was completed in 1984 and has 34 floors.
 It is the 36th tallest building in the city.
-In June of 2023, Phoenix Tower was acquired by Group RMC.
+In June 2023, Phoenix Tower was acquired by Group RMC.

 The Phoenix Tower is adjacent to Greenway Plaza and located in an area between Downtown Houston and Uptown.
 A Jack Nicklaus-designed nine-hole putting green is on top of the building's parking garage, conceived by the building's owners as a way for tenants to relax in the middle of the day.
 The tower has 629024 sqft of office space.

 Trico Marine Services, a former corporate tenant, relocated its corporate headquarters to The Woodlands.
 Trico maintains a minor presence in the tower.
 In 2009 Trico sublet 6135 sqft to the law firm Edison, McDowell & Hetherington.

 The Phoenix Tower was the former headquarters for Champion Technologies.
 After its acquisition by Ecolab, it formed the combined company of Nalco Champion.
-The new company will office a large part of its employees as it consolidates its operations.